roysubs/custom_bash/README.md

-*Run Windows commands from WSL and vice-versa*
+**Run Windows commands from WSL and vice-versa**
 In the Windows 10 Creators Update (build 1703, April 2017), this is natively supported.
-So you can now run Windows binaries from Linux... alias putty="/mnt/c/ProgramData/chocolatey/bin/PUTTY.EXE"  # Run Windows commands form Linux bash -c "fortune | cowsay"                                 # Run Linux commands from Windows PowerShell
+So you can now run Windows binaries from Linux...
+`alias putty="/mnt/c/ProgramData/chocolatey/bin/PUTTY.EXE"  # Run Windows commands form Linux`
+`bash -c "fortune | cowsay"                                 # Run Linux commands from Windows PowerShell`

+**Quick summary**
+`Reboot: